Hevea brasiliensis (Para Rubber Tree, Sharinga Tree, Seringueira, or Rubber Tree or Rubber Plant)

 Bark/Stem DescriptionThe bark is smooth and is pale to dark brown sometimes looking blotchy due to latex-tapping.
 The stem is long and straight and has higher branching.

-Flower/Leaf Bud DescriptionThis trees flower buds are very small, green oval shaped.
+Flower/Leaf Bud DescriptionThis trees flower buds are very small, green and oval shaped.

-Leaf DescriptionLeaves alternate, each leaf is comprised of 3 obovate leaflets, which are light to dark green they don’t change colour with maturity.
+Leaf DescriptionLeaves are alternate with each leaf comprised of 3 obovate leaflets, which are light to dark green.
+They don’t change colour with maturity.

 Photographs